-January 20, 2013 will start the fifth year of service to the shooting community for ATTS.
+January 20, 2013 will start the fourth year of service to the shooting community for ATTS.
 2012 was an excellent year for ATTS as over 100 students attended our two-day tactical firearm courses, not to mention the scores of students who attended our Utah/Florida Concealed Carry courses, our Dynamic Force on Force Air-soft courses, and those who trained to become NRA Certified Instructors and Range Safety Officers.

 During 2012, Pete obtained several more instructor ratings.
 One was for Dynamic Force of Force Air-soft Instructor.
 We ran two DFOF courses in 2012 and they were immensely popular and successful.
 We will be running several of these classes annually from this point on.
 Our extremely realistic DFOF scenarios are the closest a student will ever come to facing a deadly force encounter without actually having to experience one first-hand.
 We strongly recommend this course to anyone who is in law enforcement, works security, or is a civilian CCW holder.

 Pete also certified as an Emergency Medical Technician (EMT-B).
 His goal was to create an even safer training environment for his students and to offer top quality First-aid training for the shooting community with a class aptly titled, "Trauma Emergency Intervention for Firearm Instructors and Shooting Enthusiasts".